Best 40 Gallon Breeder Tank, Setup & Stocking Ideas

 If you would like a lid to prevent your fish from escaping and reduce water evaporation, the Aqueon Versa Top 36″ X 18″ Hinged Glass Aquarium Top is designed to fit this tank.

-Equipment For A 40 Gallon Breeder Tank
+Dimensions Of A 40 Gallon Breeder Tank

 Some essential equipment you will need in addition to a tank is: